A daily blog of my robotics journey in SF, Summer 2025

 Thursday, 8th of May

-- Today, I wanted to understand the robotics market in terms of size and growth, and in particularly how that compares to the AI market.
-I created a table of current market size, CAGR and geo split.
-I'm not sure how to think about market size estimations and how much they should guide my thinking.
+Today, I wanted to understand the robotics market (size, growth, geo split) and how it compares to the AI market.
+I created a table of market sizes, CAGRs, and geographical distributions.
+I’m still not sure how much market-size estimates should influence my thinking.

-- I also recorded a new dataset with (1) a context camera and (2) red tape on the SO-100's claw to hopefully make things easier for the ML model.
-I used Phospho to train a ACT model but it crashed.
-These feedback loops are taking too long.
-I want to train multiple models on my own GPUs concurrently and also need more control of the interface.
-Another reason to move to the LeRobot codebase.
+I recorded a dataset with (1) a context camera and (2) red tape on the SO-100’s claw to help the ML model.
+I used Phospho to train an ACT model, but it crashed.
+These feedback loops are too slow — I want to train multiple models on my own GPUs and have more control.

 Wednesday, 7th of May – Day off